dimfeld/promulgator/README.md

 ### Bot Configuration

 All configuration is done through environment variables.
-The Config object in `model/model.go` has the full set of documented options.
+The Config object in `model/model.go` has the full set of options, with documentation.
 These are the essentials:

-* `JIRA_URL` -- The URL of the associated Jira instance.
+* `JIRA_URL` -- The URL of the associated Jira instance, including username and password in HTTP Basic Auth format (i.e. `https://username:password@jiraserver`).
 * `JIRA_WEBHOOK_KEY` -- The key to use to verify incoming Jira webhooks.
 * `SLACK_KEY` -- The token provided by Slack's bot integration.
 * `SLACK_USER` -- Post updates as this user.
 This should generally match the name of the bot.